Bahay na bato: History

-Precolonial Philippine architecture is based on the traditional stilt houses of the Austronesian people of Southeast Asia.
-The first buildings during the early years of Spanish occupation were of wood and bamboo, materials with which the pre-Hispanic indigenous Filipinos had been working expertly since early times known as bahay kubo (later named by the Americans as "nipa hut").
+Precolonial Philippine architecture is based on traditional stilt houses of the Austronesian people of Southeast Asia.
+The first buildings during the early years of Spanish occupation were Bahay kubo which are made of wood and bamboo materials.
+It is a type of construction with which the pre-Hispanic indigenous Filipinos had been working expertly since early times and is known as Austronesian architecture.
 Bahay kubo roofs were made of nipa palm or cogon grass.
-In its most basic form, the house consisted of four walls enclosing one or more rooms, with the whole structure raised above ground on stilts.

-The Spaniards then quickly introduced the idea of building more permanent communities with the church and government center as a focal points.
+In its most basic form, the house consisted of four walls enclosing one or more rooms, with the whole structure raised above ground on stilts.When Spaniards arrived, they quickly introduced Spanish architecture of building a more permanent construction traditions which they inherited from the Romans.
+They thus began building communities with the church and government as focal points.
 By the mid-1580s, through the efforts of Domingo Salazar, the first bishop of Manila, and of the Jesuit Antonio Sedeño, edifices began to be constructed of stone.
 Fr.
 Sedeño built the first stone building, which was the residence of Bishop Salazar.

 By 1587, Governor General Santiago de Vera required all buildings in Manila to be built of stone.
-For this purpose, the Chinese and the indigenous Filipinos were taught how to quarry and dress stone, how to prepare and use mortar, and how to mold bricks.
+For this purpose, the indigenous Filipinos were taught how to quarry and dress stone, prepare and use mortar, and mould bricks.
 Thus began what has been called the first golden age of building in stone.
-This new community setup made construction using heavier, more permanent materials desirable.
-Some of these materials included bricks, mortar, tiles and stone.
-Glowing accounts of towering palaces and splendid mansions reached the peninsula.
-However, the ambitious plans of the Spaniards were dashed in 1645 when a terrible earthquake struck Manila.The twin dangers of fire and earthquake gave rise to another type of architecture.
+This new community setup made construction heavier and more permanent materials desirable.
+Some of these materials included bricks, mortar, tiles, and stone.
+Heavily favored accounts of towering palaces and splendid mansions reached the peninsula.
+However, the ambitious plans of the Spaniards were dashed in 1645 when a terrible earthquake struck Manila.

+The twin dangers of fire and earthquake gave rise to another type of architecture.
 Finding European construction styles impractical in local conditions, Spanish and Filipino builders quickly adapted the characteristics of the bahay kubo of the natives and applied it to Spanish Colonial architecture.
-This type of construction was soon called bahay na bato or as Jesuit Ignacio Alzina calls it, "arquitectura mestiza" or “mixed architecture”.
+This type of construction was soon called bahay na bato.
+It was also called arquitectura mestiza ("mixed architecture") by the Jesuit priest Ignacio Alzina due to it being composed of both wood and stone.
 Under more than three centuries of Spanish initiative, buildings of wood, stone, and brick were constructed all over the archipelago, from the Batanes Islands in the north to Tawi-Tawi in the south, from Palawan in the west to Samar in the east.

-During World War II, many of these houses were destroyed by both the American and Japanese forces.
+During World War II, the American and Japanese forces destroyed many of these houses.